QualiSystems/cloudshell-help/docs/devguide/developing-shells/customize-shells.md

 ![](/Images/Devguide-shells/Customizing-Shells_3_624x553.png)

 Let’s say you want to create an attribute on the shell’s port.
 Starting with CloudShell 8.3, this capability is supported.
 Sub-model attributes are added the same way as root model attributes.
-The only difference is that for sub-model attributes, you need to include the sub-model before the property name (in our case, the sub-model is “Generic Port”).
+The only difference is that for sub-model attributes, you need to include the sub-model before the property name (in our case, the sub-model is "Generic Port”).
 If the sub-model consists of several words, remove any spaces between them.

-For example, adding an attribute called “my port speed” to the Generic Port sub-model:
+For example, adding an attribute called "my port speed” to the Generic Port sub-model:

 ```css
 node_types: